Dale Guy Madison

 Reflections Of The Way Life Used To be

 Through his production company, DamnGoodMan Productions, he creates, curates and produces culturally-relevant entertainment that embraces positive, empowering messages for the LGBTQ community.
 As a performance artist, he’s also written and performed two one-man shows, “FREEda SLAVE: Mask of a Diva” and “My Life in 3 Easy Payments.”
-Both theatrical productions introduce audiences to Madison’s drag persona, FREEda SLAVE, which he created for his bit part in the hilarious 1995 comedy, “To Wong Foo, Thanks for Everything!
-Julie Newmar ,” starring Wesley Snipes, Patrick Swayze and John Leguizamo.
+Both theatrical productions introduce audiences to Madison’s drag persona, FREEda SLAVE, which he created born out of his experience as a background actor in the hilarious 1995 comedy, “To Wong Foo, Thanks for Everything!
+Julie Newmar,” starring Wesley Snipes, Patrick Swayze and John Leguizamo and "Stonewall" starring Guillermo Díaz

-Madison just wrapped up his stint on Taylor Mac's Pulitzer Prize-nominated play, “A 24-Decade History of Popular Music” as a DANDY MINION, during the show’s run in LA at The Theatre of the Ace Hotel, presented by CAP UCLA.
-He also appears in the indie “Proxy Kills ,” written and directed by K.J.
-Downes, which premiered at the North Hollywood Cinefest March 23-29, 2018.
-Plus, he’s also working on the LA revival of his one-man show, “My Life in 3 Easy Payments,” kicking off at the Hollywood Fringe Festival in June for Pride Month.
+Madison celebrated his 60th birthday on stage in Taylor Mac's Pulitzer Prize-nominated play, “A 24-Decade History of Popular Music” as a DANDY MINION, during the show’s run in LA at The Theatre of the Ace Hotel, presented by CAP UCLA.